Western Maryland

-Western Maryland is more rural than the Baltimore-Washington Metropolitan Area, where most of the state's population lives, and is noted for its mountainous terrain.
+Western Maryland is more rural than the Washington-Baltimore area, where most of the state's population lives, and is noted for its mountainous terrain.
 The area is in the central Appalachians.
 Washington, Allegany, and Garrett counties are part of the Appalachian Regional Commission.
 The most populous community in Western Maryland is Hagerstown, located in Washington County, the most populous county in the region.
-Major highways in Western Maryland include Interstate Highways I-70, I-81 and I-68; U.S. Highways U.S. 11, U.S. 40, U.S. 40 ALT, U.S. 219 and U.S. 50; as well as various state highways.
+Major highways in Western Maryland include Interstate Highways I-70, I-81 and I-68; U.S. Highways U.S. 11, U.S. 40, U.S. 40 ALT, U.S. 219 and U.S. 50; and several state highways.

 Climate

 The climate of Western Maryland is more akin to the mountains of northern West Virginia than to any other part of Maryland.
 Summers tend to be much cooler than in the rest of the state, and winters harsher.
 Temperatures in winter can drop to below 0 F on around eight nights per winter, and snowfall averages from 20 inch farther east to over 120 inch in the higher elevations.
-In comparison, Prince George's County, in the eastern part of the Washington, D.C., area, would previously average only 25 inch of snow and wintertime maxima exceeded 50 F on a third of all days.
+In comparison, Prince George's County, in the eastern part of the Washington metropolitan area, would previously average only 25 inch of snow and wintertime maxima exceeded 50 F on a third of all days.

 Below is climate data for Hagerstown, the largest city in Western Maryland, located in Washington County, the easternmost and lowest elevation county in Western Maryland.

 Below is climate data for Oakland, located in Garrett County, the westernmost and highest elevation county in Western Maryland.